 When I need to get dinner on the table in a flash but didn't exactly plan ahead, I often find myself throwing together a one-pot, stovetop recipe based around ground beef.
 But {gasp}...sometimes there's nary a pound of ground beef to be found in the fridge or freezer!
 And on those occasions, it's nice to have a recipe in my arsenal that relies on a common, nonperishable, pantry staple instead.
-Canned tuna just so happens to be perfect for making Easy Tuna Noodle Casserole!
+Canned tuna just so happens to be perfect for making Tuna Noodle Casserole from scratch!

 Who didn't eat tuna casserole as a kid?
 I remember my mom making it, and I remember enjoying it.
 But for some reason, I've only sporadically thought to cook it for my own family over the years.
-So a few weeks ago, when I had one of those it's-5-o'clock-and-I-don't-have-anything-planned-for-dinner moments of panic, I spied two cans of tuna in the pantry...and it was Easy Tuna Noodle Casserole to the rescue!
+So a few weeks ago, when I had one of those it's-5-o'clock-and-I-don't-have-anything-planned-for-dinner moments of panic, I spied two cans of tuna in the pantry...and it was easy Tuna Noodle Casserole to the rescue!

-How to Make Tuna Casserole without Soup
+How to Make Tuna Noodle Casserole from Scratch

-So I put a big pot of water on to boil and got the egg noodles going while I started a basic bechamel sauce in another skillet.
-I know, I know...bechamel sounds all fancy and frou-frou and French.
 But y'all...it's so, so easy.
 In fact, it involves nothing more than melting butter, whisking in flour, and ultimately adding milk to make a creamy, dreamy white sauce.

-Once the sauce was thick and silky, I seasoned it and stirred in a big handful of grated cheddar cheese plus two cans of drained tuna.
 In the meantime, my noodles were almost done, so I dumped some frozen peas into the boiling pasta water to cook for the last minute or two.

 Then I drained the noodles and peas, stirred them into the cheesy, tuna-flecked, white sauce...

 ...and sprinkled the whole skillet with a mixture of crushed butter crackers and grated Parmesan.
-In less than 20 minutes, dinner was on the table!

-The BEST Easy Tuna Noodle Casserole
+The BEST Easy Tuna Casserole

 So did my kids love this from-scratch Easy Tuna Noodle Casserole as much as I recall enjoying the recipe from my childhood?
 Well, both of my boys scarfed it down.
 And my (pickypickypicky) daughter actually allowed it to occupy space on her plate.
 Believe me...that's a win around these parts.